pytexas/PyTexas2017/app/md/about/registration.md

 individual rate.

 ### Student
-Students of academic institutions are allowed to purchase tickets at a discounted rate.
+Students are allowed to purchase tickets at a discounted rate.
 Please be prepared to provide your student ID at registration.

 ## Early Bird Rate
 Only a limited number of individual rate tickets are available at this rate.